official-pikafish/Pikafish/CONTRIBUTING.md

 like your operating system, build environment, and a detailed description of the problem.

-_Please note that Pikafish's development is not focused on adding new features and only comply with Computer Rule.
-Thus any issue regarding missing features or not complying with other rules will potentially be closed without further discussion.
+_Please note that Pikafish's development is not focused on adding new features.
+Thus any issue regarding missing features will potentially be closed without further discussion._

 ### Submitting Pull Requests